The Arts District is one of the most vibrant and hip areas of the city.

 Cha Cha Chá

-Cha Cha Chá is a hip rooftop restaurant with great ambiance, ideal for a date.
-With their second-story outdoor dining and overhead bistro lights, it’s pretty romantic.
+Cha Cha Chá is a hip rooftop restaurant with really great date ambiance.
+With its second-story outdoor dining and overhead bistro lights, this place is hard to beat for romantic atmosphere.
 The Mexican dishes score highly on Yelp, as do their desserts.
-We prefer the food at Bestia, Bavel or Girl and the Goat, but unless you’re a foodie, you should be fine at Cha Cha Cha.
-Just be sure to make reservations far in advance as this is a hot spot!
+We prefer the food at Bestia, Bavel, or Girl and the Goat though.
+The flavors at Cha Cha Cha seemed more subdued to us.
+But if you’re not into spicy food, Cha Cha Cha might be perfect for you.
+Just be sure to make reservations!

 Camphor